 As a volunteer, you choose the hours and days that work best, even when your schedule changes.
-There's no minimum requirements.
-You can also decide whether you'd prefer to be in the patient's home, a nursing home setting, or at the Dougherty Hospice House.
+There are no minimum requirements.
+You can also decide whether you'd prefer to be in the patient's home, a nursing home setting or at the Dougherty Hospice House.

 Odds are, whatever you enjoying doing, there's a good chance we can find a place for you to do it.
 For example:

-- Being Creative: scrapebooking, playing an instrument, singing, baking, fabric arts, playing cards
+- Being creative: scrapbooking, playing an instrument, singing, baking, fabric arts, playing cards

-- Specialty skills: Hairstyling, massage, nail care, seamstress, computers.
+- Specialty skills: hairstyling, massage, nail care, seamstress and computers

 - Support services: reception staffing, cookie baking, decorating the Dougherty House, garden maintenance, marketing, office support

 - Of course, sometimes the most important gift is simply your willingness to be present and listen to patients and family members as they walk this sacred and sometimes difficult journey.